ethereum/sharding/docs/doc.md

 ### Stateless client state transition function

 In general, we can describe a traditional "stateful" client as executing a state transition function `stf(state, tx) -> state'` (or `stf(state, block) -> state'`).
 In a stateless client model, nodes do not store the state.
-The functions `apply_transaction` and `apply_block` should be rewritten as follows:
+The functions `apply_transaction` and `apply_block` can be rewritten as follows:

 ```
 apply_block(state_obj, witness, block) -> state_obj', reads, writes